Skip to content

 Note

 Partitioning by client registration can result in multiple copies of back-end entities (i.e. one copy per registered client) being present in the cache database.
 This can be convenient if the back-end system has an existing operation that returns client-specific data.
-For data that is expected to be shared between clients (such as reference/master data), partitioning by client registration is not recommended as it can result in excessive utilization of storage space within the cache database.
+For data that is expected to be shared between many clients (such as reference/master data), partitioning by client registration is not recommended as it can result in excessive utilization of storage space within the cache database.

 Partitioning by Client Language